Swirrl/grafter-docs/_getting-started/030-understanding-pipes.md

 dataset` and that so long as a pipe meets this contract it can be used by the Grafter plugin and other Grafter services.

+The great thing about pipes is that they can be chained together, one after the other, through standard function composition.  i.e. you can write code like the following:

+{% highlight clojure %}
+(defpipe joined-pipe [data-file]
+  (-> (read-dataset data-file)
+       another-pipe
+       yet-another-pipe))
+{% endhighlight %}

+In Clojure you can also compose pipes like this:

+{% highlight clojure %}
+   (comp third-pipe second-pipe first-pipe) ;; => returns a function which is a pipe
+{% endhighlight %}

+However, as with all uses of `comp` for pipes to fit together this cleanly all the pipes after the first must accept exactly one argument.

 Pipes should always call `read-dataset` on their arguments, to guarantee that a `defpipe` can be called by the plugin (which will typically supply it with a file path as a `String`) or by other